shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You can keep yourself from harming others.
 You learn the following Bond Affinity option:

 -   Safe: 0 MP.
 This spell deals 0 damage, if it would deal damage.
-It also costs 2 MP less.
-You may double your prime modifier for this spell cast.
+It also costs 2 MP less, minimum 0.
+You may double your Prime Modifier for this spell cast.

+### Safe Feeling (Flavor Feature)

+You gain ADV on Influence checks to make creatures trust you, provided you are not hostile to them.

+### Level 6 Subclass Features

 ### Damage Mitigation

 You can keep others from doing harm.
 You gain the following reaction:

-Mitigate Damage
+**Mitigate Damage**
-Trigger: Another creature casts a spell
+Trigger: Another creature casts a spell within your Cast Range
-Reaction: You do one of the following:
+Reaction: You choose one of the following that you have not chosen since the end of your last turn:

 -   Reduce that spell’s damage to 0
 -   Change all damage in that spell to giving temporary hp instead
 -   Change all damage in that spell to healing instead

-Either the creature or the spell must be in your Cast Range.

-You can only choose each option once per round.

-### Level 6 Subclass Features

-### Fast Reaction Speed

-You can swiftly respond to threats.
-Your Damage Mitigation feature now has the following additional option:

 -   Cast a Safe spell

 Additionally, you gain +2 AP extra at the end of your turn.
 This extra AP goes away at the start of your next turn.